 How this plugin works is that it lets you create HTML snippets and add them to your pages and posts using shortcodes or custom fields.

-(Locate and install the ‘Insert Html Snippet’ plugin)
+(Installing the ‘Insert Html Snippet’ plugin)

-Activate the plugin …
+Next, activate the plugin …

 (Activate ’Insert Html Snippet’)

-(XYZ HTML menu)
+(XYZ Html menu)

-(XYZ Html > HTML Snippets)
+(XYZ Html > HTML Snippets plugin menu)

-The ‘HTML Snippets’ screen will display in your web browser.
-Click on the Add New HTML Snippet button …
+Click on Add New HTML Snippet …

 (Your new HTML Snippets shortcode!)